JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 Next, create a folder called `js` and add `clear_history.js` into it.
 This can be left empty for now.

-We’re also going to have an options page, so that must be registered in the `manifest.json` too:
+We're also going to have an options page, so that must be registered in the `manifest.json` too:

 ```
 "options_ui": {